craigthings/atomx/README.md

 ## 📚 Atomx Collection

-A `collection` is similar to a store is instead a list of states that can be retrieved, added and removed.
+A `collection` stores a list of states.
+State can be added, removed, retrieved, and changed.

 Example: